oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 ### Processing rules

-All of {{RFC7521}} (Section 5.2 in specific) applies, along with the following processing rules:
+All of Section 5.2 {{RFC7521}} applies, in addition to the following processing rules:

-* The request MUST be denied if the presented authorization grant does not include an "aud" claim identifying the authorization server that processes the request.
+* The "aud" claim value MUST be either the token endpoint identifier as described Section 3 {{RFC7523}} or the Authorization Server issuer idetifier as defined in Section 5.2 of {{RFC7521}}.
 * The authorization server SHOULD deny the request if it is not able to identify the subject.
 * Due to policy the request MAY be denied (for instance if the federation from domain A is not allowed).